Professional photography without professional equipment: myth and reality

 AS-is from camera RAW:

-as-is phone, done with $55 lighting and no pro gear
+As-is phone, done with $55 lighting and no pro gear

 And again, this is the final one: